 Whether you’re just passing through, taking a long-awaited road trip, new to the region, or a longtime local, making time to pause and enjoy the abundant blooms of the Spokane region is worth your time and energy.

-Let’s look at a few of my favorite local spots to enjoy Spokane’s springtime blooms, and then consider my list of five favorite flowers that are perfect for your own landscape!
+Let’s look at a few of my favorite local spots to enjoy Spokane’s springtime blooms, and then consider my list of five favorite flowers that are perfect for your own garden and will thrive in the Pacific Northwest environment.

 Often overshadowed by the stately Duncan Gardens and the beautifully perfumed Rose Hill Garden in the summertime, the colorfully textured perennial garden is my go-to refuge for inspiration and relaxation in every season.
 The hundreds of pollinator-friendly perennials spring to life in May and June and welcome all sorts of buzzing creatures to evoke the sounds of a much-anticipated spring.
 The plants are labeled, so be sure to take notes of the plants you’d like to add to your own landscape!